 U.S Global Change Research Program, Third National Climate Assessment, May 2014 – Overview and Report Findings, p.7

-The main way we increase this ‘greenhouse effect’ is through burning fossil fuels like coal, oil, and gas.
-We use these fossil fuels for energy in our manufacturing industries and to do everyday activities like driving cars, heating buildings, making electricity.
+The main way we increase this ‘greenhouse effect’ is through burning fossil fuels – coal, petrol and diesel fuel, oil, and gas.
+We use these fossil fuels for electric power supply, energy in our manufacturing industries, everyday activities like driving cars, heating buildings, or flying.
 Burning these fossil fuels causes even more greenhouse gases to build up in the atmosphere.
 These in turn cause the Earth to trap extra heat, causing the planet to get warmer.

 As you can see from the chart, at the moment, carbon dioxide (CO2) is the principal heat trapping greenhouse gas.
-Most man-made emissions of carbon dioxide are through the burning of fossil fuels, as well as through cutting down carbon-absorbing forests.
+Most man-made emissions of carbon dioxide are from burning of fossil fuels and cutting down carbon-absorbing forests.
 Trees and plants absorb carbon dioxide and release oxygen so play an important role in lowering greenhouse gas emissions.

 The Carbon Cycle

 Since the Industrial Revolution began in 1750, CO2 levels have risen by more than 30%.
 The concentration of CO2 in the atmosphere is now higher than at any time in at least 800,000 years.